-Yet despite the less than stellar lifestyle of hitchhiking and eating at roadside diners, for the first time in what felt like forever, he was happy as a clam.
-Yeah, he missed his friends a bit, but to be honest, since the final battle everyone had been walking around him on eggshells.
+Yet despite the less than stellar lifestyle of hitchhiking and eating at roadside diners, for the first time in what felt like forever, Harry was happy as a clam.
+Yeah, he missed his friends a bit, but to be honest since the final battle everyone had been walking around him on egg shells.

-Breakfast arrived quickly, thanks to the few other patrons.
-Harry scarfed down the three eggs, two strips of bacon, hash browns, and toast with practiced ease.
-The by-product of eating around Ron, though living in a tent and dining on canned beans by candlelight for almost nine months had given him a different mindset about wasting food.
+Breakfast arrived quickly, larelgy due to a lack of other patrons.
+Harry scarfed down the three eggs, two strips of bacon, hash browns and toast with practised ease.
+The by-product of eating around Ron, though roughing it in a tent and living off canned beans for almost nine months had given him different opinion about wasting food.

 Well, at least clogged arteries weren't on his mind.
-The thought of something as powerful as the Deathly Hallows being used to stave off Heart Disease amused Harry for some reason.
+The thought of something as powerful as the hallows being used to stave off heart disease amused Harry for some reason.

 The older of the two seemed to like fishing.
 Harry also found out his name.
-O'Neill, as the one named Teal'c had referred to him as.
+O'Neill, as the one named Murray had referred to him as.
 Must be last names.
-Teal'c was an odd name, after all.
+The big guy didn't look like a Murray to him.
 Actually, the chap sort of reminded Harry of Shacklebolt.
 Quiet, with a powerful sort of presence.

-One thing was for sure, the guy certainly didn't drive a desk.
+One thing was for sure, the guy certainly didn't work behind a desk.
 Maybe he was a muggle Auror?
 One had to be tough to do that kind of job in a country such as America.

-One of the first things Harry picked up once he arrived in New York was a muggle projectile deflection amulet.
-The real ones (not the cheap crap sold to the tourists) set you back several hundred Galleons, but the muggles gun-crazed mentality here made it a sound investment.
-Fortunately, he hadn't needed to test it.
-Yet.
+One of the first things Harry picked up once he arrived in Boston was a muggle projectile deflection amulet.
+The real ones, not the cheap crap sold to the tourists set you back several hundred Galleons, but the muggles gun crazed mentality here made it a sound investment.
+Fortunately he hadn't needed to test it.

 But the infamous Potter luck was about to change that.